rithikJha/Advanced-DeepLearning-Library/README.md

-# DeepLearning-Library-From-Scratch
+# Deep-Learning-Library-From-Scratch
-Deep Learning library based of deeplearning.ai course (Coursera)
+deeplearning.ai
+using functions/modules
+will include class later
+will improve/add functionality
+easily understandable

 Let us look at all the hyper-parameters and their functionality: